 4) Gas Valve — When a flame is not visible in the burner manifold, many homeowners mistakenly assume the gas burner is to blame and try to relight it manually.
 You should never try to relight your burner by hand.
 The more likely scenario is a gas valve, gas regulator, or solenoid valve failure, which will cause your furnace to cut off gas to the burner.

 5) Blower and Induced Draft Motors — Blowers and induced draft motors operate for a vast majority of the day, making them among the most common items we replace in furnaces.
-Some of the signs of a bad blower or induced draft motor may be an unexplainable burning smell, or a furnace repeatedly tripping the circuit breaker.
+Some of the signs of a bad blower or induced draft motor may be an unusual burning smell, or your furnace repeatedly tripping the circuit breaker.

 Although we mentioned some of the more common parts that fail on a furnace, many of these can be prevented with proper maintenance from a licensed professional such as Canuck Mechanical.